Find Your ELO

 [This work has] deepened my understanding of the role of public health policy and the impact of public health practice at the federal and jurisdictional levels.

-Ayesha Ng ’21, interned for the CDC Foundation this summer and helped identify health equity issues across the U.S. Read more
+Ayesha Ng ’21, interned for the CDC Foundation and helped identify health equity issues across the U.S. Read more

 Sustainable social change cannot be accomplished through black screens on Instagram or PR statements posted on Twitter.
 It will happen when corporate America starts putting its money where its mouth is.

-Abiola Familusi ’23, spent the summer interning for Tablecloth, creating a tool that can measure diversity, equity, and inclusion in a workplace.
+Abiola Familusi ’23, spent a summer interning for Tablecloth, creating a tool that can measure diversity, equity, and inclusion in a workplace.
 Read more

 This problem stood out to me because I have a younger brother entering high school and I’ve had to help him with a lot of the confusion and problems he’s faced due to this rough transition.